aFarkas/lazysizes/README.md

 5. **Extendable**: It provides JS and CSS hooks to extend lazySizes with any kind of lazy loading, lazy instantiation, inview callbacks or effects (see also the [available plugins/snippets](#plugins)).
 6. **Intelligent prefetch**: lazySizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling and does not download inview assets already. (see also ``expand`` option)
 7. **Lightweight, but mature solution**: lazySizes has the right balance between a lightweight and a reliable and fast solution
+8. **SEO improved**: lazySizes does not hide images/assets from google.

 ##[Demo with code examples](http://afarkas.github.io/lazysizes/#examples)
 Can be seen [here](http://afarkas.github.io/lazysizes/#examples).